scottwilliambeasley/debian-from-scratch/README.md

 `dpkg -i (location_of_multiarch)`
 `dpkg -i (location_of_libc6)`

+And reinstall libgcc1 to cover over our ugly little hack and complete the full installation of each package:

+`dpkg -i (location of libgcc1)`

 ### Creating configuration files

 Before we proceed with updating `apt's` cache, let's create some much-needed configuration files in order to do so, as well as change how `bash` handles special keyboard presses.